kamali-sina/Sins-Virtues-Legacy/Tutorial.md

 ## Blacksmiths

 There are blacksmiths in the game that can help you upgrade your weapons.
-The currency for upgrading your weapons is called *Scarps* with can be obtained by either scarpping an unwanted weapon or finding some in the world.
+The currency for upgrading your weapons is called *Scarp* wich can be obtained by either scarpping an unwanted weapon or finding some in the world.

 Each weapon has it's own upgrade path based on it's type.
-So we recommend upgrading every type of weapon and seeing the results by your self.
+So we recommend upgrading every type of weapon and seeing the results by yourself.

 ## Homes

-Homes are the safe heavens of this game. your progress gets saved here, your hp restores and skip the time to 5:00A.M of the next day.
+Homes are the safe heavens of this game. your progress gets saved here, your hp restores and the time skips to 5:00A.M of the next day.
 They also usually contain an item inside.

 Not all homes are empty.
 Enter with **caution**.
 That small wolf might be the differance between life and death when you are wounded!

 ## Teleporters

-No one knows how these teleporters work, but the legends say that they can move you to where ever you want in the world!
+No one knows how these teleporters work, but the legends say that they can move you to wherever you want in the world!

 ## Fights